eclipse-bluechi/bluechi/doc/docs/api/description.md

 ### interface org.eclipse.bluechi.Metrics

-This interface is provides signals for collecting metrics.
+This interface provides signals for collecting metrics.
 It is created by calling `EnableMetrics` on the `org.eclipse.bluechi.Manager` interface and removed by calling `DisableMetrics`.

 #### Signals